jinyangb/Expanding-Cards/README.md

 **_Description_**

 Expanding cards project.
-A set of 5 cards that expand when clicked upon.
+A set of 5 cards that expand when clicked.

 ---